Architecture

 A single-process profiler that needs kernel access has to run entirely as root — including, in stax's agent-driven workflows, your editor or CI tooling.
 The three-process design means:

-• the root surface is one small daemon you install once and audit once;
+• the root surface is one small daemon you install once and audit once (and on Linux, often do not need at all);

 • stax record and every query run as you;